xertji/Mushroom-Classification-master/Mushroom-Classification-master/README.md

 # Mushroom-Classification

-CLassification of mushrooms into two categories: Edible and Non-Edible
+Classification of mushrooms into two categories: Edible and Non-Edible

 This data is taken from kaggle.